open-telemetry/opentelemetry.io/content/docs/_index.md

 ## Exporting Data

-Once you've creataed telemetry data, you'll want to send it somewhere.
+Once you've created telemetry data, you'll want to send it somewhere.
 OpenTelemetry supports two primary methods of exporting data from your process to an analysis backend, either directly from a process or by proxying it through the OpenTelemetry Collector.

 In-process export requires you to import and take a dependency on one or more _exporters_, libraries that translate OpenTelemetry's in-memory span and metric objects into the appropriate format for telemetry analysis tools like Jaeger or Prometheus.
 In addition, OpenTelemetry supports a wire protocol known as _OTLP_, which is supported by all OpenTelemetry SDKs.
 This protocol can be used to send data to the OpenTelemetry Collector, a standalone binary process that can be run as a proxy or sidecar to your service instances or run on a separate host.
 The collector can then be configured to forward and export this data to your choice of analysis tools.